medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ```

-We get an instance of `harness` once and use it throughout the test file.
+You get an instance of `harness` and the same instance is used throughout the test file.

-We can also pass certain options to the `TestRunner()` when instantiating:
+You can also pass parameters to the `TestRunner()` when instantiating:
 ```js
 // For detailed console logs
 const harness = new TestRunner({ verbose: true });